sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 The Turing uses the Data Safe Haven TRE and governance to enable research on sensitive data.
 This includes work with external partners and our [Data Study Group](https://www.turing.ac.uk/collaborate-turing/data-study-groups) collaborative hackathons.
-The SATRE evaluation has been carried out for the Turing TRE inclusive of the Data Safe Haven deployment _and_ [institutional governance processes](https://alan-turing-institute.github.io/trusted-research).
+The evaluation below has been carried out for the Turing's production TRE, using the Data Safe Haven technical implementation and [institutional governance processes](https://alan-turing-institute.github.io/trusted-research).

 ## Governance Requirements